diku-dk/futhark/docs/error-index.rst

 (hence occupying the same memory), then we would be modifying ``a`` as well, which is a violation of referential transparency.

-As with most alias-related errors errors, it can be fixed by using ``copy xs`` to break the aliasing.
-We can also change the type of ``f`` to consume its
+As with most alias-related errors, it can be fixed by using ``copy xs`` to break the aliasing.
+We can also change the type of ``f`` to consume its parameter:
-parameter:

 .. code-block:: futhark